opendocsg/slw-judgments-backfill/2015_SGCA_67/report.md

 _Criminal procedure and sentencing_ – _disclosure_

-[LawNet Editorial Note: The decision from which this appeal arose is reported at [2015] 4 SLR 1184.]
+[LawNet Editorial Note: The decision from which this appeal arose is reported at <span class="citation">[2015] 4 SLR 1184</span>.]

 30 November 2015

 **Sundaresh Menon CJ (delivering the judgment of the court** **_ex tempore_** **):**

 1       On 28 March 2014, the applicant was convicted of two charges of using criminal force on the complainant, a 38-year-old female, with the intention to outrage her modesty, under s 354(1) of the Penal Code (Cap 224, 2008 Rev Ed).
 He was sentenced to an aggregate term of ten months’ imprisonment.
-The district judge’s decision is published as _Public Prosecutor v Winston Lee Siew Boon_ [2014] SGDC 308.
-The applicant appealed against the district judge’s decision, but his appeal against both his conviction and sentence was dismissed by Chan Seng Onn J in _Lee Siew Boon Winston v Public Prosecutor_ [2015] 4 SLR 1184 (“ _Lee Siew Boon Winston_ ”).
+The district judge’s decision is published as _Public Prosecutor v Winston Lee Siew Boon_ <span class="citation">[2014] SGDC 308</span>.
+The applicant appealed against the district judge’s decision, but his appeal against both his conviction and sentence was dismissed by Chan Seng Onn J in _Lee Siew Boon Winston v Public Prosecutor_ <span class="citation">[2015] 4 SLR 1184</span> (“ _Lee Siew Boon Winston_ ”).
 One issue that arose during the trial and at the appeal was whether the Prosecution had a duty to disclose two statements of the complainant which had been recorded by the investigating officer.

 2       In this criminal motion, the applicant applies for leave to refer the following questions of law to the Court of Appeal pursuant to s 397(1) of the Criminal Procedure Code (Cap 68, 2012 Rev Ed):

  Question 1

- Whether the presumption of legality or regularity of acts done in relation to the exercise of prosecutorial power, expressed by this Honourable Court in Ramalingam Ravinthran v Attorney General [2012] 2 SLR 49 at [46]:
+ Whether the presumption of legality or regularity of acts done in relation to the exercise of prosecutorial power, expressed by this Honourable Court in Ramalingam Ravinthran v Attorney General <span class="citation">[2012] 2 SLR 49</span> at [46]:

  (a) Applies only to matters where the prosecution exercises constitutional or discretionary powers and not to matters relating to the conduct of a trial by the prosecution, in particular in relation to duties owed to the Court; or whether the presumption